focus-editor/focus/LOG.md

         + Have a file per buffer, with 2 editor slots, one optional (for the second editor)
         + Do it every quick frame
         + Measure how long it takes
-        - Consider async file io
+        + Implement buffer saves using async file io
+        + Measure how long it takes to save buffer
-        - Save after saving the buffer
+        + Save after saving the buffer (should be quick)
         - Save layout state alongside project (change the project file to "state") - have a version at the top
     - Load previously opened editors from the last session:
         - If they are not modified and last modtime matches, load as is, together with the undo history